How to prevent car theft

 Don’t leave your car running in winter

 While it might seem like a quick fix, driving your car warms up your engine faster than idling.
-You don’t risk letting thieves in either.
+Plus, you don’t risk letting thieves in either.

 If someone steals your car while it was unattended with the keys in, insurers could refuse your claim.